-- Ensure each student feels like an active member of an inclusive learning family through engagement and connection. - Center all students by promoting their voice and celebrating their identities, interests, cultures, and context. - Actively engage each student in meaningful learning experiences through collaboration, differentiation, and exploration.
+Ensure each student feels like an active member of an inclusive learning family through engagement and connection.
+Center all students by promoting their voice and celebrating their identities, interests, cultures, and context.

+- Actively engage each student in meaningful learning experiences through collaboration, differentiation, and exploration.

-Providing students with equitable learning opportunities builds trust, enhances rapport with learners and, consequently, improve student motivation (Weimer, 2010).
-As noted by Chiefs for Change in their 2019 report "Honoring Origins and Helping Students Succeed: The Case for Cultural Relevance in High-Quality Instructional Materials," a commitment to cultural relevance is a commitment to honoring student diversity and increasing student engagement and cannot students requires that a district offer them equitable access to a variety of courses Students are best prepared for successful lives when they are engaged in teaching and learning that goes beyond knowledge transfer and pushes them to generate new ideas, engage with content critically, express solve problems in a global world
+Providing students with equitable learning opportunities builds trust, enhances rapport with learners and, consequently, improves student motivation (Weimer, 2010).
+As noted by Chiefs for Change in their 2019 report "Honoring Origins and Helping Students Succeed: The Case for Cultural Relevance in High-Quality Instructional Materials," a commitment to cultural relevance is a commitment to honoring student diversity and increasing student engagement and cannot result in the decrease of academic rigor.
+Providing a high-quality education to all students requires that a district offer them equitable access to a variety of courses.
+Students are best prepared for successful lives when they are engaged in teaching and learning that goes beyond knowledge transfer and pushes them to generate new ideas, engage with content critically, express themselves effectively, and work with others to solve problems in a global world.